dolnuea/TodoApp/README.md

 ## Notes

 The challenges I faced while working on this project is, while implementing the edit functionality, I was having difficulty with "startActivityForResult" because it was being depreceated in Java, according to the error.
-I spent a lot of time to solve this issue.
+I spent a lot of time to solve this issue, I finally found a stackoverflow post that solved my problem.

 ## License